maleszka/liquibase-gradle-plugin/README.md

 * `masterChangelog`: Creates the master changelog in `src/main/resources/db/changelog`.
 * `generateChangelog`: Creates a new changelog the name is set via the changelog property `-Pchangelog=test` the task also includes the new changelog in master changelog.
 * `migrateDatabase`: Migrates the database to the latest changes.
+* `rollbackDatabase`: Rollsback the database 1 changelog back.

 ##License